-A2: The network device utilized by the Wireless Internet Camera is not functioning properly such as hubs or switches.
+A2: The network device utilized by the camera is not functioning properly such as hubs or switches.
 Confirm the power for the devices are well connected and functioning.

 A3: The wireless connection might be at fault.
-In ad-hoc mode make sure the Wireless Internet Camera wireless channel and SSID is set to match the PC/Notebook wireless channel and SSID for direct communication.
+In ad-hoc mode make sure the camera wireless channel and SSID are set to match the PC/Notebook wireless channel and SSID for direct communication.

-Under infrastructure mode make sure the SSID on the PC/Notebook and the Wireless Internet Camera must match with the access point's SSID.
+Under infrastructure mode make sure the SSID on the PC/Notebook and the camera must match with the access point's SSID.

-Q: Why does the Wireless Internet Camera work locally but not externally?
+Q: Why does the camera work locally but not externally?